 Now, like with everything else, you always get the amnesty.

-You always get the consideration for the people that didn't respect our laws and sovereignty and enter entered the country illegally, and you never get the border wall.
+You always get the consideration for the people that didn't respect our laws and sovereignty and entered the country illegally, and you never get the border wall.

-You know, you always get the spending increase, you never get the tax cut.
+You know, you always get the spending increase.

 That never occurs.

-It just is you've got to get it up front.
+It just is, you've got to get it up front.

-And the president has been steadfast fighting and look, as he always does.
+And the president has been steadfast fighting.

-He is tenacious, he is unrelenting.
+He is unrelenting.

 Look at his fight.